-Merrill defines instructional interactions as “procedures designed to promote learning; they prescribe how the instruction and the learner work together to promote learning”.
+Merrill defines primary instructional interactions as “procedures designed to promote learning; they prescribe how the instruction and the learner work together to promote learning”.
 He describes four different types of instructional interaction (Tell, Show, Ask and Do).
 His use of these words is intended to make his ideas more accessible, but I find the following terms more precise: Information-centred, Demonstration, Questioning and Application, so will use these instead.
-These interactions have two purposes: providing content to the learner and having learners respond to the content.
+These primary instructional interactions have two purposes: providing content to the learner and having learners respond to the content.
 I will refer to these as (1) Teaching events and (2) Learner-centred events.

-- Teaching events
+- Teaching events and primary instructional interactions

 Information-centred and Demonstration interactions are used to teach content.
 Multiple examples, guidance and multimedia are used to support these interactions.

 Information-centred interactions are content-centred and provide abstract, generic information to learners rather than portrayals (specific examples of the information).
 Information-centred interactions are the most common type of teaching interaction; examples include face-to-face lectures and presentations and multimedia in the form of textbooks, PowerPoints, screencasts, graphics, animations and videos.